 Governments and companies embracing water stewardship practices and focusing on sustainable water management are increasing.
 Water and sewerage companies worldwide are under pressure to do more with less, putting operational efficiency measures at the top of their agenda.

-Companies that adopt water stewardship strategies should anticipate, manage, and mitigate risks such as increasing water costs, changing the regulatory landscape, or disrupting physical supplies.
+Companies that adopt water stewardship strategies will anticipate, manage, and mitigate risks such as increasing water costs, changing the regulatory landscape, or disrupting physical supplies.

-Some regions will see more flash floods with devastating consequences on human life, businesses, and infrastructure.
-At the same time, in parts of the world, droughts may set in and become more prolonged, such as the droughts experienced in California in recent years.
+Local regions will see more flash floods, devastating consequences on human life, businesses, and infrastructure.
+At the same time, droughts may set in and become more prolonged in parts of the world, such as the droughts experienced in California in recent years.

 Warmer weather will increase water demand, rising sea levels, and adverse weather patterns, resulting in significant societal changes, such as large-scale human migration.

-Our extensive experience providing support at flood incident control centres enables us to offer valuable insight to emergency managers in the form of information from our flood forecasting software.
-Our assessments can advise on likely flood impacts on critical infrastructure such as roads and prepare flood warning communications.
-It can also be integrated with our planning model or used to inform traditional timeline assessments.
+Our experience providing support at flood incident control centres enables us to offer valuable insight to emergency managers through information from our flood forecasting software.
+Our assessments can advise on flood impacts on critical infrastructure such as roads and prepare flood warning communications.
+We can also integrate it with our planning model or use it to inform traditional timeline assessments.